This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often should a pet snake be fed?

-Juveniles need meals every 5-7 days due to rapid growth, while adults eat every 10-14 days.
+Most snakes thrive on a species-specific schedule: juveniles need meals every 5-7 days for growth, while adults eat every 10-14 days.

 How do you feed a snake a healthy diet?